rsyncOSX/mydocsy/content/en/docs/GettingStarted.md

 #### Deep links

 RsyncUI  supports deep links by URLs.
-A deep link is a mechanism for initiating RsyncUI actions, such as estimating and executing, for instance, from a URL-linked document saved in a file manager like Notepad.
+A deep link is a mechanism for initiating RsyncUI actions, such as estimating and executing, from a URL-linked document saved in a file manager like Notepad.
 Notepad enables the storage of strings as URL links.
 For instance, by clicking on a URL link saved in Notepad, one can:

 - Launch RsyncUI
 - Access the selected profile, which can be any profile saved by RsyncUI